simov/screenshot-capture/README.md

 # Caveats

-The extension won't work on certain origins:
+The extension won't work on the following origins:

 - chrome and extension settings pages - `chrome://` and `chrome-extension://`
 - the official chrome web store - `https://chromewebstore.google.com/`